fredeerock/reactiveMaya/README.md

 # reactiveMaya
-A helpful  workflow for getting p5.js (JavaScript) or Processing (Java) and Maya talking to each other.
+A helpful  workflow for getting p5.js (JavaScript) or Processing (Java) and Maya (or any other local socket compatible program) talking to each other.

 ## Javascript